-Up to December 2014, the Warro Field was held in Locations within Exploration Permits 321 and 407.
-The Warro Joint Venture successfully applied for the field Locations to be converted to Retention Leases 6 and 7, awarded in December 2014.
+Up to December 2014, the Warro field was spread across Exploration Permits 321 and 407.
+The Warro Joint Venture successfully applied for the field locations to be converted to Retention Leases 6 and 7, awarded in December 2014.
 At the same time, the remainder of EP407 was relinquished in full along with four graticular blocks in EP321.

 The Warro Joint Venture also successfully negotiated a Native Title Agreement with the Yued people during 2014.
 This agreement allows for field operations through development and production to take place.

-In 2015, Latent Petroleum, as operator of the Warro Gas Project, conducted a third phase of work.
-This included the drilling of Warro-5 and 6, both wells are more than 4km deep.
+In 2015, Latent Petroleum, conducted a third phase of work.
+This included the drilling of the Warro-5 and Warro-6 wells, which were both drilled to depths of more than 4km.

 Drilling of Warro‐5 commenced 16 August 2015 but the well needed to be side-tracked at 1867m when fishing operations failed to recover the stuck pipe and other downhole equipment.
 This equipment was cemented in place and the well redirected around it towards the original target as Warro‐5ST.

-The planned TD of Warro-5ST was expected to be 4280m TVDRT but the well drilled to a final TVD of 4418m due to strong gas shows during the operation.
-The well was suspended on 30 September with 5 ½” casing run to TD and Enerdrill Rig 3 was mobilised to Warro‐6 at a location approximately 3km to the northwest of Warro‐5ST.
+The planned TD of Warro-5ST was expected to be 4280m TVDRT but the well drilled to a final TVD of 4418m because of strong gas shows during the operation.
+The well was suspended on 30 September with 5 ½” casing run to TD.
+The Enerdrill Rig 3 was mobilised to Warro‐6 at a location about 3km to the northwest of Warro‐5ST.

-The first frac of Warro-5, conducted on 7 December, encountered some unexpected hole conditions and the frac spread was moved to Warro-6 to commence fraccing while the situation at Warro-5ST was assessed.
+The first frac of Warro-5, carried out on 7 December, encountered some unexpected hole conditions and the frac spread was moved to Warro-6 to start fraccing while the situation at Warro-5ST was assessed.

-The fraccing of Warro-6 commenced on 13 December and all three stages were successfully completed.
-Initial flowback of fluids was completed with sufficient gas returned to surface for a sustained flare (exact gas quantities could not be measured at this time).
-Well completions were concluded in mid-January 2016 and extended well testing is now underway.
+The fraccing of Warro-6 started on 13 December and all three stages were successfully completed.
+Initial flowback of fluids was completed with sufficient gas returned to surface for a sustained flare (exact gas quantities could not be measured at the time).
+Well completions were concluded in mid-January 2016 and extended well testing remains under way.

-Warro-5ST fracture stimulation operations concluded in January 2016 and the well completions took place in January 2016.
+Warro-5ST fracture stimulation operations concluded in January 2016, followed soon after by the well completions.

-The Warro Testing programme commenced at the end of January, 2016 at Warro-6 and was followed in early February by flows from Warro-5.
-Following a short period when the wells flowed with the assistance of jet pumps, both wells have achieved unassisted natural flow and continue to flow both gas and water.
-Following a period of testing, Warro-5 and 6 were shut-in in late March.
-After running PLT in Warro-6, the well is undergoing cycling of 12 hours on and 12 hours off utilising downhole separation to increase gas rates and reduce water ingress.
-Warro-5 is currently shut in while wellhead pressure is being monitored.
+The Warro testing program started at the end of January 2016 at Warro-6 and was followed in early February by flows from Warro-5.
+Following a short period when the wells flowed with the assistance of jet pumps, both wells achieved unassisted natural flow and continued to flow both gas and water.
+Following a period of testing, Warro-5 and Warro-6 were shut-in in late March.
+After running PLT in Warro-6, the well was undergoing cycling of 12 hours on and 12 hours off utilising downhole separation to increase gas rates and reduce water ingress.
+Warro-5 was shut in while wellhead pressure was being monitored.

-Warro-4 was re-entered in late June and and retesting operations commenced.
-Equipment was installed on site and the secondary target, “B” sand reservoir section, was allowed to flow.
+Warro-4 was re-entered in late June and retesting operations began.
+Equipment was installed on site and the secondary target, the “B” sand reservoir section, was allowed to flow.
 This resulted in a small amount of “blow-down gas” before the well ceased to flow and was shut-in.

-The 2017 work programme focussing on a technical review of the four wells the JV have drilled to date was approved by Alcoa in late 2016.
+The 2017 work program, focusing on a technical review of the four wells that the Joint Venture has drilled to date, was approved by Alcoa in late 2016.